Elephate2018/Pages-Restaurant/README.md

 1.Number1
 ```
-Page made in html, css
+Page made in html, css, sass(to development)

+Files from production are in dist folder
 ```

 2.Number2
 ```
-Page made in html, css
+Page made in html, css, sass(to development)

+Files from production are in dist folder
 ```

 3.Number3
 ```
-Page made in html, css
+Page made in html, css, sass(to development)

+Files from production are in dist folder
 ```

 4.Number4